Here’s what we know about infections in D.C. schools

 In D.C., fewer restrictions for private schools mean middle and high-schoolers get more in-person learning.

 Staff members, who have been on campus longer than students and only started to become fully vaccinated in March, account for more than 60 percent of the school-related cases.
-Most staff members have been vaccinated and the city started testing public school staff regularly on campus, even if they are vaccinated.
+Most staff members have been vaccinated, and the city started testing public school staff regularly on campus, even if they are vaccinated.

 Additionally, more than half of cases connected to students and schools are self-reported.